2024 California River Quest Race Rules

 Sporting Conduct

 If participants see a fellow racer in need of help, they must stop and either assist the person (if this can be done without endangering yourself), or call for help.
-Cal 100 will not tolerate unsportsmanlike conduct on the course.
+California River Quest will not tolerate unsportsmanlike conduct on the course.
 Disqualification may be the result, to be determined by race officials.

 Alcohol/Illegal Drug Consumption